archit-sagar-unbxd/search-JS-library/docs/configurations/urlConfig.md

 layout: default
 title: URL
 parent: Configurations
-nav_order: 18
+nav_order: 17
 ---

 # SEO Friendly URLs
 {: .no_toc }

-This feature ensures both data persistence and readability within the Unbxd SDK's URL structure, making it easier than ever to optimize the presentation of products to your users.
+This SEO Friendly URLs feature ensures both data persistence and readability within the Unbxd SDK's URL structure, making it easier than ever to optimize the presentation of products to your users.

 {: .important }
-> SEO Friendly URL is available from `2.0.40` and above.
+> This set of configurations (SEO Friendly URLs) are present in version `v2.1.0` and above.

 # Table of contents